-The Phyllis Bedells Bursary is one of our longest-established grants.
-This bursary is awarded to young dancers under 17 years of age who have passed the RAD Intermediate and Advanced 1 exams (Advanced 1 with Distinction) but have not entered for the Advanced 2 exam.
+The Bedells Bursary is one of our longest-established grants.
+This bursary is awarded annually to young dancers under 17 years of age who have passed the RAD Advanced 1 with Distinction, but have not entered for the Advanced 2 exam.

 The Fiona Campbell Examinations Bursary is made possible as the result of a generous legacy left by the former RAD teacher, examiner, trustee and lifelong friend to the Academy.
 Teachers can apply for the bursary on behalf of deserving candidates, to the value of their next examination.

-The Florrie Sinclair Memorial Award is has been founded in memory of Scottish teacher and examiner Florrie Sinclair.
-It will be available to Scottish students who wish to pursue a career in either dance teaching or performing.
+The Florrie Sinclair Memorial Award was founded in memory of Scottish teacher and examiner Florrie Sinclair.
+It is available to Scottish students who wish to pursue a career in either dance teaching or performing.

 Bursaries for dance teachers

-RAD offers a range of bursary and scholarship schemes for individuals keen to pursue a career in dance teaching.
+RAD offers a range of bursary and scholarship schemes for individuals keen to pursue a career in dance teaching through the RAD Faculty of Education.
 Find out more by visiting the Fees and funding page.

 Bursaries for applicants to the Margot Fonteyn International Ballet Competition